Spicy Broiled Shrimp

-After a few experiments, I came up with this spicy broiled shrimp recipe that’s extra easy, cooks in less than ten minutes, and makes a festive dinner, especially if you can cook the shrimp in little individual casseroles like I did so each person gets their own dish of spicy shrimp.
+After a few experiments, I came up with this spicy broiled shrimp recipe that’s extra easy, cooks in less than ten minutes, and makes a festive dinner, especially if you cook the shrimp in little individual casseroles like I did so each person gets their own dish of spicy shrimp.

 This broiled shrimp recipe was inspired by memories of New Orleans Barbecued Shrimp.
 I use a combination of butter and olive oil, but you can use all butter, all olive oil, or a combination, whichever you prefer; either way will be delicious!